CynthiaWang2018/MSPaper/README.md

 ### Light Text Classification Algorithm Based on Graph Convolutional Neural Network via Importance Sampling

+#### For confidentiality, only the main code is made public.
+All code will be made pubilc soon.
 There are mainly two parts for my code.
 One for Chinese datasets, the other for English datasets.
 For each dataset, I have tried twelve methods: text gcn, text sgc, inductive gcn, bert,etc.
-Only part of codes were uploaded.
-All codes and detailed usage steps will be introduced soon.
+Detailed usage steps will be introduced soon.